carlynorama/StreamPublisherTests/README.md

 I ran into a behavior with AsyncStream I that did not make sense to me at first.

 I had an actor with a published variable which I could can "subscribe" to via an AsyncPublisher and it behaved as expected, updating only when there is a change in value.
-If I created an AsyncStream with a synchronous context (but with a potential task retention problem) it also behaved as expected.
+The AsyncStream with a synchronous context (but with a potential task retention problem) it also behaved as expected.

-The weirdness happened when I wrapped that publisher in an AsyncStream with an asynchronous context.
+The weirdness happened when wrapping that publisher in an AsyncStream with an asynchronous context.
 It started spamming the view with an update per loop it seems, NOT only when there was a change.

-I created this project to help figure out what I was missing about  (AsyncStream.init(unfolding:oncancel:))[https://developer.apple.com/documentation/swift/asyncstream/init(unfolding:oncancel:)?]
+This project was to help figure out what I was missing about  (AsyncStream.init(unfolding:oncancel:))[https://developer.apple.com/documentation/swift/asyncstream/init(unfolding:oncancel:)?]

 ## Initial Code